Communication-Forensics-Lab/harmful-content-detection/baseline/dbo/readme.md

 ## Results

-The system achieved the following metrics on the test data, with the Macro-F1 metric being decisive for the ranking on the leaderboard.
+The system achieved the following metrics on the test data, with the Macro-F1 metric being decisive for the ranking on the leaderboard:

 | Category      |   P  |   R  |  F1  |
 | ------------- | ---- | ---- |  -:  |